Managing Firmware Upgrades

 Managing Firmware as an Organization Admin

-The firmware upgrades tool in the dashboard allows organization admins to quickly and easily manage firmware versions on a per-network and per-device type basis.
-Additionally, the firmware upgrades tool can be used to schedule, reschedule, and cancel bulk upgrades of networks, view firmware change log notes, view firmware version numbers, and roll back the firmware on a recently upgraded network.
+The firmware upgrades tool in the dashboard allows organization admins to quickly and easily manage firmware versions for all networks and device types.
+You can use the tool to schedule, reschedule, and cancel bulk upgrades of networks.
+You can also view firmware change log notes, view firmware version numbers, and roll back the firmware on a recently upgraded network.

 Scheduling Firmware Upgrades

-Keeping up-to-date on firmware allows administrators to utilize the latest features and ensures that the latest security enhancements are running on their hardware.
-Admins can upgrade to the latest stable or beta firmware.
+Keeping firmware up-to-date allows administrators access to the latest features and security enhancements.
+Admins can upgrade to the latest stable or beta firmware version.
 Follow the steps below to schedule a firmware upgrade.

 - Navigate to Organization > Monitor > Firmware upgrades.